What is Tensorflow?

 TensorFlow is one of the most in-demand tools used by ML or AI engineers.
 It is an open-source framework, developed by Google, that is used to build various machine learning and deep learning models.

-TensorFlow helps to train and execute neural network image recognition, natural language processing, digit classification, and much more.
-By using the same models that are used for development, TensorFlow facilitates the estimation of output at various scales.
+TensorFlow helps you to train and execute neural network image recognition, natural language processing, digit classification, and much more.
+TensorFlow facilitates the estimation of output at various scales using the same models used for development.

-The main objective of using TensorFlow is not just the development of a deep neural network, but TensorFlow is focused to reduce the complexity of implementing computations on large numerical data sets.
-Since deep learning models require a lot of computation for attaining accuracy, companies started using TensorFlow.
+The main objective of using TensorFlow is not just the development of a deep neural network, but on reducing the complexity of implementing computations on large numerical data sets.
+Since deep learning models require a lot of computation to attain accuracy, companies started using TensorFlow.
 Subsequently, Google made TensorFlow available to all.

 How TensorFlow Works?

 One of the best things about TensorFlow is that it provides a feature that helps to create structures for our machine learning models.
-These structures are made of dataflow graphs.
+These structures are built using dataflow graphs.
 Dataflow graphs denote the functionalities that you want to implement.
 It consists of a set of nodes in a well-defined order where you can specify the methods for computation.

 Dataflow graphs also show us how data, including its functioning, moves through the graph.
 The above diagram gives more clarity about the mechanism of TensorFlow.

 However, the data that you need to feed into the model should be a multidimensional array while using TensorFlow for your applications.
-These multidimensional arrays are known as tensors, and they are very helpful while dealing with large amounts of data.
+Tensors are multidimensional arrays, and they are helpful for handling large amounts of data.

 In a graph, every node represents a mathematical operation, while each connection or edge between nodes is a multidimensional data array.